ajv-validator/ajv/README.md

 Add custom format to validate strings.
 It can also be used to replace pre-defined formats for ajv instance.

-Strins be converted to RegExp.
+Strings are converted to RegExp.

 Function should return validation result as `true` or `false`.

 Custom formats can be also added via `formats` option.

 ##### .errorsText([Array<Object> errors [, Object options]]) -&gt; String